graeme-a-stewart/cpp-concurrency/doc/00-TipsReferences.md

 `/usr/local/lib64` for libraries).
 Thus you shouldn't need any special extra setup to use is during the school.

-Documentation for TBB is installed into `/usr/local/share/tbb/html`, but using the
+Doxygen documentation for TBB is installed into `/usr/local/share/tbb/html`, but using the
 [Intel documentation](https://www.threadingbuildingblocks.org/) is
 probably more convenient.